mvartani76/DGMD-E-27-Spring2016-P3/README.md

 </div>
 ```
 ## Styling
-The site incorporates many of the different style elements in the site.
+The site incorporates many of the different foundation style elements in the site.
 ### Button
 The form pages all incorporate a button for submission of the form.<br>
 An example of an expanded button using a custom color from **login.php** is shown below.